 Intraday Margin vs Overnight Margin

-• Initial margin is the initial good faith deposit required when opening a futures position.
+- Initial margin is the initial good-faith deposit required when opening a futures position.
 It acts as a safeguard against potential losses that can occur if the price moves unfavorably.

-When Is the “Close” in Round-the-Clock Futures Markets?
+When Are the “Open” and “Close” in 24/6 Futures Markets?

 Trading hours for futures contracts are determined by their respective exchanges.
 Each category, such as energy or equity index, has its own opening and closing times.

-• CME Group futures products trading hours can be found here.
+- CME Group futures products trading hours

-• ICE futures products trading hours can be found here.
+- ICE futures products trading hours

-• Eurex futures trading hours can be found here.
+- Eurex futures trading hours

-• CBOE futures trading hours can be found here.
+- CBOE futures trading hours

 Monitor Margin to Avoid Violations

-• Tip: Use NinjaTrader’s Excess Margin account display to monitor available margin directly through the platform!
+- Tip: Use NinjaTrader’s Excess Margin account display to monitor available margin directly through the platform!

 Financial leverage can result in losses greater than the initial margin and traders should be aware of the risks involved in trading futures.
 Risk management policies are strictly enforced and may result in execution fees as well as higher day-trading margins.